ashish-agr/Projects-React/Recipe Finder/README.md

 This project was bootstrapped with Create React App.

-Note: Does not contain node_modules.
+Note: Repository does not contain node_modules.

 ## Available Scripts